zombocom/wicked/README.md

 For a screencast on setting up and using I18n check out [Railscasts](http://railscasts.com/episodes/138-i18n-revised).
 You can also read the [free I18n Rails Guide](http://guides.rubyonrails.org/i18n.html).

-Now when you visit your controller with the proper locale set your url's should be more readable like `/after_signup/uno` and `after_signup/dos`.
+Now when you visit your controller with the proper locale set your URLs should be more readable like `/after_signup/uno` and `after_signup/dos`.

 Wicked expects your files to be named the same as your keys, so when a user visits `after_signup/dos` with the `es` locale it will render the `second.html.erb` file.